 Data analysis Main-Break-Variable; it is interesting to investigate the influence of the size of the company/organization on the qualifications required, the area of responsibility and the supply of internal/external qualifying measures.
 If the company/organization is part of a bigger enterprise (see Question 1) we propose to use as Main-Break-Variable the number of employees at the respective plant because the following questions refer only to this and not to the whole enterprise.
-This, however, does not exclude using number employees for certain the total of questions/cases. formation of classifications regarding the size company/organization (small business, middle-sized business, large concern) can either be done by following the classifications of official statistics if these classifications are appropriate for the respective investigation area.
+This, however, does not exclude using number of employees for certain questions/cases. classifications regarding formation of the size company/organization (small business, middle-sized business, large concern) can either be done by following the classifications of official statistics if these classifications are appropriate for the respective investigation area.
 Or else you can use standardized statistical measures for forming classifications (forming quartiles or percentiles of the investigated data).